 Drawwell Lane, Wem, Shropshire SY4

-In the years immediately following World War II Wem’s small band of Catholics met to worship in pubs, restaurants and the Polish camp outside the town.
-The donation by the Evans family of a plot of ground close to the town centre allowed for the building of a church in 1962.
+In the years immediately following World War II Wem’s small number of Catholics worshipped at various Mass centres, in pubs, restaurants and the Polish camp outside the town.
+The donation by the Evans family of a plot close to the town centre allowed for the building of a church in 1962.
 This flat-roofed building by Middlesex Prefabricated Buildings Ltd was replaced in 1991 with the building seen today.
 This was designed as a multi-purpose church and hall.
-Its architect, the Wem-based John Greenough, was (and remains) a member of the congregation, as do the original builders.
+Its architect, the Wem-based John Greenough, was a member of the congregation, as were the builders.
 The church is served from Ellesmere.

 Architect: John Greenough